shellmage/CTFwriteups/README.md

 # CTFwriteups
-a repository for CTF write-ups
+a repository for ctf write-ups